Signs of Heart Failure in Women: What You Need to Know

 • Stress-induced cardiomyopathy

+So what does that mean?
 Heart failure with preserved ejection fraction, also called diastolic heart failure, is a type of heart failure that occurs when the heart can still pump effectively but is unable to relax efficiently to allow the blood back into the heart from the organs.
-This happens when the muscle in the left ventricle (the primary pumping chamber of the heart) stiffens, and it increases pressure inside the heart.
+This happens when the muscle in the left ventricle (the primary pumping chamber of the heart) stiffens and it increases pressure inside the heart.
 This type of heart failure is treated differently than the types of heart failure that impact the pumping function of the heart.

 What symptoms of heart failure should women watch for?